Scaling of poroelastic coarsening and elastic arrest in crosslinked gels: Discussion

 We conclude by emphasizing that the scope of our scaling picture is more general than its application to specific gels of Ref.~\cite{FernandezRico2024NatMat}, which we interpret as representative of melt-like gels.
 Our predictions for the mesh-scaling gels can be tested by working at significantly lower polymer volume fractions, where the gel enters the mesh-scaling regime and distinct coarsening laws and arrest scales are expected.

 Even more generally, our framework applies to both permanently and non-permanently crosslinked gels.
 In non-permanently crosslinked gels, where the homogeneous swollen state already exhibits viscoelastic stress relaxation, the effective viscosities introduced here can be directly related to the linear rheological properties of the uniform gel.
 However for permanently crosslinked gels, the viscosities appearing in our theory are intrinsically non-equilibrium quantities, controlled by polymer chain relaxation in the presence of solvent \emph{flow}, such as that induced by shrinking solvent-rich domains.
 In such systems, these effective viscosities may be independently probed through measurements of the kinetics of solvent uptake or release of a macroscopic gel in contact with a solvent reservoir.
 This allows experimental tests of the dynamical ingredients of our theory across a wide range of gel architectures.
-Such measurements would allow a direct comparison between macroscopic poroelastic response and microscopic coarsening dynamics.
+Such measurements (and even more standard rheological ones) would allow experimentalists to correlate gel dynamics and structure in phase separating systems.